jaxox/gss_client/docs/PROJECT-CONTEXT.md

 **BEFORE STARTING ANY WORK:** Every agent MUST read and understand this document completely.

+### 🔴 CRITICAL OPERATIONAL GUIDES

+**⚠️ READ THESE FIRST BEFORE ANY TESTING OR SIMULATOR WORK:**

+1. 📋 **[AGENT-TESTING-GUIDE.md](./AGENT-TESTING-GUIDE.md)** - MANDATORY for running tests and simulators
+   - How to run tests without hanging
+   - How to properly launch and monitor simulators
+   - Common errors and fixes
+   - **User is EXTREMELY frustrated with repeated mistakes - follow precisely!**

 ### Agent Session Handoff Protocol

 **For Incoming Agents:**